daikisoul/osu-caps-lock-disabler/README.md

 ## 💡 How It Works

-**osu-caps-lock-disabler** is a script designed to disable the Caps Lock key specifically when the game executable files such as `osu!.exe` or `quaver.exe` are detected.
-This prevents accidental toggling of Caps Lock while playing these games.
+**osu-caps-lock-disabler** is a script specifically crafted to prevent the annoyance of the Caps Lock indicator light appearing when accidentally enabling Caps Lock during gameplay in rhythm games such as osu! and Quaver.

 ### Key Features: